-Perhaps the most gimmicky feature on offer, here, it's possible to remotely dispense your pets favourite treats, in a tasty game of catch, if they're feeling friendly.
+Perhaps the most gimmicky feature on offer, here, it's possible to remotely dispense your pet's favorite treats, in a tasty game of catch, if they're feeling friendly.

-Next in our list is the Petcube Bites pet cam, which boasts plenty of impressive features for the pickiest of pet parents.
+Next on our list is the Petcube Bites pet cam, which boasts plenty of impressive features for the pickiest of pet parents.
 Here's everything you need to know about it:

 Even social media maestros might not have the time to play handler to their popular pets 24/7 (that Sheba doesn’t pay for itself, y’know) but as Petcube Bites is the only pet camera we know of that can beam video straight to Facebook Live, you can rest assured it’s taking care of business, while you’re taking care of business.

 Ensuring you don’t always have to be on your guard, it takes short bursts of video whenever movement or sound is detected, and reviewers said the video quality was excellent.

 Like Furbo, this model also comes with a handy treat dispenser, and one that lets you both schedule treat times and throw treats variable distances.

 Next up on our list is the Petkit Mate, which is quite similar in appearance to our top-rated product.
 Find out more about it, below: